spf13/viper/README.md

 ## Getting Values From Viper

-In Viper, there are a few ways to get a value depending on the value's type.
+In Viper, there are a few ways to get a value depending on the value’s type.
 The following functions and methods exist:

  * `Get(key string) : interface{}`